 Platform

-This group of products supports key parts of the Somerset Digital Channel, including how we publish content, how users find and use services, and how they move around our websites.
+Products that support how we publish content, how users find and use services, and how they move around our websites.
 It covers things like our content management system, online services, navigation design, and search tools.

 The goals for these products are to: